Introducing Quantum Entanglement to First-Year Students: Resolving the Trilemma: Introduction

 \section{Introduction}

-A review of some introductory physics textbooks\cite{young,walker,giancoli,knight,tipler,serway} reveals what Ross recently pointed out about textbooks on modern physics\cite{ross2020}, ``None of the popular texts include topics on Dirac notation, quantum entanglement or quantum computing-quantum information.''
-This is a serious omission because the concept of quantum entanglement is important in the field of quantum information science.
+A review of some introductory physics textbooks\cite{walker,giancoli,knight,tipler,serway} reveals what Ross recently pointed out about textbooks on modern physics\cite{ross2020}, ``None of the popular texts include topics on Dirac notation, quantum entanglement or quantum computing-quantum information.''
+The one exception\cite{young} has a section on quantum entanglement and does mention quantum computing, but says nothing about quantum information science.
+This is a serious omission because the concept of quantum entanglement is central to the important new field of quantum information science, as recognized in the 2022 Nobel Prize in Physics awarded\cite{nobel2022} ``for experiments with entangled photons, establishing the violation of Bell inequalities and pioneering quantum information science.''
 Bub writes\cite{Bub2020}: \begin{quote} A pair of quantum systems in an entangled state can be used as a quantum information channel to perform computational and cryptographic tasks that are impossible for classical systems. ... any attempt by Eve to measure the quantum systems in the entangled state shared by Alice and Bob will destroy the entangled state.
 Alice and Bob can detect this by checking a Bell inequality. \end{quote} This practical reason alone justifies an introduction to quantum entanglement for students taking the introductory physics sequence for scientists and engineers (hereafter ``first-year students'').

 In their defense, introductory physics textbooks can hardly be expected to cover this material since the Topical Group of Quantum Information\cite{DQI} was only officially established as a Division of the American Physical Society in 2017 and introductory textbooks should restrict their coverage to the most well-established material.
 It is really up to physics educators to augment their course content with exciting new material.
 As Wheeler once said\cite[p.
 213]{wheeler1990}: \begin{quote} To tell their students something both new and true, something that will grip them with its power and surprise, is the time-honored obligation of teacher-researchers. \end{quote} Indeed, there was an entire session (A29) in the 2021 APS March Meeting\cite{APS} dedicated to ``Quantum Information Education'' and the March 2021 edition of \textit{Physics Today} contains a ``Special Focus on Quantum Information.''
 In his editorial, ``Quantum information is exciting and important,'' Charles Day mentions\cite[p.
 8]{PhysicsToday2021} ``entanglement-based clocks of unprecedented precision'' and points out that a ``76-qubit device based on entangled photons solved a sampling problem $10^{14}$ times faster than a classical device could.''